ub-lucami/emap/MIGRATE_TO_PORTAINER.md

-MIGRATE AN EXISTING REPO TO A DOCKER STACK (Portainer)
+MIGRATE AN EXISTING DJANGO (single Docker with external DB) TO A DOCKER STACK (Portainer)
 ===============================================

 Goal